A note on one sided extrapolation of compactness and applications: Introduction and main results

 Within the framework of singular integrals and related operators, probably the first result on compact operators was obtained by Uchiyama \cite{U}, who showed that if $T$ is a homogeneous singular integral with smooth kernel and $b\in CMO$, namely, $b$ is a function in the closure of $C_{c}^{\infty}(\mathbb{R}^{n})$ in the $BMO$ norm, then, the commutator

 is a compact operator on $L^{p}(\mathbb{R}^{n})$ for every $1<p<\infty$.

-Since Uchiyama's paper, a number of authors have devoted a number of works to obtain results on compactness of several operators, such as Calderón-Zygmund operators \cite{V,PPV,V2,OP}, or commutators of $CMO$ symbols with several operators (see papers such as \cite{unW1,unW2,unW3,unW4,unW5,unW6}).
+Since Uchiyama's paper, a number of authors have devoted a number of works to obtain results on compactness of several operators, such as Calderón-Zygmund operators \cite{V,PPV,V2,MS,OP}, or commutators of $CMO$ symbols with several operators (see papers such as \cite{unW1,unW2,unW3,unW4,unW5,unW6}).

 In the weighted setting, motivated by the study of the Beltrami equation, Clop and Cruz \cite{CC} provided a counterpart of Uchiyama's result.
-We recall that $w$ is a weight if it is a non-negative locally integrable function and that $w\in A_{p}$ for $p>1$ if
+We recall that $w$ is a weight if it is a positive and finite a.e. function and that $w\in A_{p}$ for $p>1$ if

 As we were saying, Clop and Cruz showed that if $T$ is a Calderón-Zygmund operator and $b\in CMO$ then for every $1<p<\infty$ and every $w\in A_{p}$ we have that $[b,T]$ is compact on $L^{p}(w)$.